A prescription for projectors to compute helicity amplitudes in D dimensions: The Prescription

-On the other hand, we can first perform the polarization sum in \eqref{EQ:AmpsFiniteRemainderMBRstartpoint} in D dimensions and take the 4-dimensional limit afterwards.
-Proceeding this way, we have

-where we have used the fact that $\hat{\mathcal{A}}_{\mathrm{CDR}} \Big(\epsilon;~ \bar{\varepsilon}_{\bar{\lambda}}(p_i,r_i) \Big)$ is linear in the external polarization vector $\bar{\varepsilon}_{\bar{\lambda}}(p_i,r_i)$.
-Now we employ eq.~(\ref{EQ:polsumCDRPhys}) for summing over the physical polarizations of the CDR-regularized external gauge boson\footnote{Note that here we should sum over physical polarizations only, especially in the case of gluons, which ensures that unphysical components such as scalar and longitudinal polarizations are absent from the outset.
+Thus when there are at least 5 external particles involved, one could rewrite the $\epsilon^{\mu}_{p\, q\, r}$ in eq.~(\ref{EQ:TranspolMBRGeneric}) for $\varepsilon^{\mu}_{Y}$ by making use of the momentum basis representation of the Levi-Civita tensor eq.~(\ref{EQ:NVtrick}).
+Afterwards, all open Lorentz indices carried by the momenta therein are promoted to be D-dimensional just as done in previous sections.
+Just as discussed in section~\ref{SEC:prescription:MBR} and~\ref{SEC:prescription:NTS} for $2 \to 2$ scatterings, the polarization projectors for a $2 \rightarrow 3$ scattering amplitude among gauge bosons will be given conveniently by the tensor products of momentum basis representations of all external gauge bosons' polarization vectors as determined in eq.~(\ref{EQ:TranspolMBRGeneric}) with the aid of eq.~(\ref{EQ:NVtrick}).
+Note that in this way, both $\varepsilon^{\mu}_{X}$ and $\varepsilon^{\mu}_{Y}$ are given explicitly in terms of linear combinations of just external momenta, and thus there is no more explicit appearance of the space-time metric tensor $g_{\mu\nu}$ in the linear polarization projectors.\footnote{Since there is no more need to contract pairs of Levi-Civita tensors in this treatment, the polarization projector for the scattering amplitude with $N - -$$2$ polarization states of the CDR-regularized external gauge boson\footnote{Note that here we should sum over physical polarizations only, especially in the case of gluons, which ensures that unphysical components such as scalar and longitudinal polarizations are absent from the outset.
 With this choice there is no need to incorporate diagrams involving ghost fields in the external states (when there are multiple external non-Abelian gauge bosons).} and obtain

 where we have used the orthogonality of $\varepsilon^{\text{MBR}}_{\lambda}(p_i,r_i)$ w.r.t. the particle's momentum $p_i$ and its reference vector $r_i$ in D dimensions, which $\varepsilon^{\text{MBR}}_{\lambda}(p_i,r_i)$ has to satisfy by construction.
 Inserting eq.~(\ref{EQ:AmpsFiniteRemainderMBRright2}) back into eq.~(\ref{EQ:AmpsFiniteRemainderMBRright1}) we end up with